maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1845_RC03/embed_loader.js"></script> <script type="text/javascript"> trends.embed.renderExploreWidget("GEO_MAP", {"comparisonItem":[{"keyword":"/m/064t9","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06by7","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/01lyv","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/03_d0","geo":"","time":"2004-01-01 2019-08-22"},{"keyword":"/m/06bxc","geo":"","time":"2004-01-01 2019-08-22"}],"category":0,"property":""}, {"exploreQuery":"date=all&q=%2Fm%2F064t9,%2Fm%2F06by7,%2Fm%2F01lyv,%2Fm%2F03_d0,%2Fm%2F06bxc","guestPath":"https://trends.google.com:443/trends/embed/"}); </script>

-It seems like US, South Africa and India are strong Rap markets, China and Inddonesia are strong Pop markets, and South America is a great Rock market.
+It seems like the US, South Africa and India are strong Rap markets, China and Indonesia are strong Pop markets, and South America is a great Rock market.

 ## Top 100

-We will first scrap data from the Billboard Year End 100 singles of the year.
+We will first scrap data from the Billboard Year-End 100 singles of the year.
 This will be our main data source.
-This approach has some limits, since we consider that for a given song, it will at least hit the top 100 of the world charts.
-However, it you are trying to sell a ML-base solution to a music label, knowing whether a song will reach the top 10 of the year or remain in the bottom of the ranking has a huge financial impact.
+This approach has some limits since we consider that for a given song, it will at least hit the top 100 of the world charts.
+However, if you are trying to sell an ML-based solution to a music label, knowing whether a song will reach the top 10 of the year or remain in the bottom of the ranking has a huge financial impact.

-The year end chart is calculated using an inverse point system based on the weekly Billboard charts (100 points for a week at number one, 1 point for a week at number 100, etc), for every year since 1946.
+The year-end chart is calculated using an inverse point system based on the weekly Billboard charts (100 points for a week at number one, 1 point for a week at number 100, etc), for every year since 1946.

-The 2018 Billboad Year End of 2018 can be found on Wikipedia : [https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018)
+The 2018 Billboard Year-End of 2018 can be found on Wikipedia : [https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018](https://en.wikipedia.org/wiki/Billboard_Year-End_Hot_100_singles_of_2018)

 ![image](https://maelfabien.github.io/assets/images/expl5_0.png)

-Training a classifier using data from 1946 would however make no sense, since we need the data to be relevant for the prediction task.
+Training a classifier using data from 1946 would however make no sense since we need the data to be relevant for the prediction task.
 We will focus on data between 2010 and 2018, and make the assumption that the year is not a relevant feature for predicting future hits.

 ## Build the dataset